OpenTranslationBible/open-bible/en-GB/06.Joshua/md/joshua-15.md

 ## Joshua 15:32

-Lebaoth, Shilhim, Ain, and Rimmon—a total of twenty -nine towns along with their villages.
+Lebaoth, Shilhim, Ain, and Rimmon—a total of twenty-nine towns along with their villages.

 ---